ember-learn/emberjs-contributors-workshop/README.md

 ## Addons and community projects to browse for issues

-Maintainers of these addons have specially volunteered to curate some issues and guide new contributors.
+Maintainers of these addons have specially asked for help and offered mentorship in the past:

 - [ember-changeset](https://github.com/poteto/ember-changeset) - checks new objects for validity (nucleartide)
 - [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations) - a library to validate user form entries (nucleartide)